September Garden Chores & Tasks (PNW & Similar Zones)

 Other Tasks

-- Fall is a good time to select and plant trees, shrubs and perennials.
-Fall planting encourages good root development and gives the plants a chance to get established before the spring growing season, next year.
+- Fall is a good time to buy and plant trees, shrubs and perennials.
+It’s almost better than spring – planting now encourages good root development and gives the plants a chance to get established before the spring growing season and hot summer next year.

 - Start raking leaves or mow over them by attaching a grass catcher bag to the mower you can collect a ready supply of chopped leaves that to layer into a compost pile or use as mulch on your vegetable garden.